Cards and Payments

 - You can now enter a start date for payments, frequency and how long you want payments to occur for.

-- Login to Internet Banking and select ‘BPAY’ on the left of screen
+- Login to Online Banking and select ‘BPAY’ on the left of screen

 - Enter the account to draw funds from and select a biller from the drop down list, or alternatively you can enter a new biller’s details and save them for later.
 Select ‘Later for the payment timing